Frameworks

 Track in a simple spreadsheet.
 Three columns: Client Name | Referral Made (Yes/No/Pending) | Thank-You Sent.
 Review this in your Sunday CEO Review.

 Set a monthly target.
-Not a quota — a target.
+Not a quota - a target.
 “Ask three clients for referrals this month.”
-If you delivered remarkable moments to three clients, three asks is natural.
-If you did not, the system tells you the real problem: your delivery needs to be more remarkable.
+If you delivered notable moments to three clients, three asks is natural.
+If you didn't, the system tells you the real problem: your delivery needs to be more notable.

 The Referral Ask for Different Business Types